theseanchristopher/project9-aiops-reliability/docs/prometheus-metrics.md

+This project intentionally relies only on platform-level metrics rather than application-level instrumentation.

 # Prometheus Metrics

 This document explains the **PromQL** used for each guardrail and why each query is structured the way it is.